cfenollosa/os-tutorial/20-interrupts-timer/README.md

-*Concepts you may want to Google beforehand: CPU timer, keyboard interrupts*
+*Concepts you may want to Google beforehand: CPU timer, keyboard interrupts, scancode*

 **Goal: Implement our first IRQ handlers: the CPU timer and the keyboard**